react-puzzle-games/react-hangman/README.md

 - A: ...
 - Q: How did you manage state without Redux?!
 - A: By using local React state.
 - Q: What's that?
-Is it like `localStorage`?
-- A: ...
+- A: It's `React`'s built-in state management system.
+Each component can store arbitrary data and pass it down to its children via `props`.
-- Q: You could've at least used `Flux`!
+- Q: That sounds very difficult.
+You could've at least used `Flux` if `Redux` is too hard for you to understand.
 - A: You don't need state management for a hangman game.
-- Q: Yes but your code could have been better, why not use it?
+- Q: No, I think you don't understand `Redux`.
+It's so much faster than anything else.
+- A: Fast at what?
+- Q: At everything.
 - A: Next question.
 - Q: I can't find your `webpack.config.js` file, where is it?
 - A: I'm using the excellent [create-react-app](https://github.com/facebookincubator/create-react-app) project and it takes care of that for you.